-The Goal of GruePhone 2.0 is to be able to play a number of classic text based computer games, including text adventure games using nothing but an old phone.
+The Goal of GruePhone 2.1 is to be able to play a number of classic text based computer games, including text adventure games using nothing but an old phone.
 I have recently expanded this into other text based games like Hunt the Wumpus.
 This is accomplished using a small, ARM based embeddable computer called a “chip” from a company that has since gone under.
 This will read the descriptions to the user via a text-to-speech (TTS) engine, and listen for user input via a speech-to-text (STT) engine and feed that back to the game.

 The goal of GruePhone 1.0 was to port Zork I (via a z-code interpreter) to an embedded platform, and enclose that and an old modem inside a telephone, so that the game can be played from a teletype, TDD, or old computer with an acoustically coupled modem.